 Oral Health Care for Persons with Developmental Disabilities

 Dental care is the most pressing healthcare need among people with developmental disabilities.
-That’s why Eastman Institute for Oral Health at the University of Rochester Medical Center is partnering with the Golisano Foundation to gather data to better understand the depth and breadth of the situation.
-We’re gathering as much data and information from as many sources as possible so we can make recommendations by this summer.
+That’s why Eastman Institute for Oral Health at the University of Rochester Medical Center partnered with the Golisano Foundation to gather data to better understand the depth and breadth of the situation.

-Based on your input, solid information, plenary sessions for all stakeholders, and successful national models, our community task force will develop a set of practical action-oriented recommendations for substantially improving the availability and accessibility of oral health care for people with developmental disabilities.
+Based on much input, solid information, plenary sessions with all stakeholders, and successful national models, our community task force developed a set of practical action-oriented recommendations for substantially improving the availability and accessibility of oral health care for people with developmental disabilities.

 In cooperation with area educational institutions providing training for oral health providers and community social service organizations that serve people with developmental disabilities, these recommendations in turn will provide a firm foundation for aggressively seeking support from state and federal agencies and foundations for launching a program designed to significantly improve the oral health services available to all people with developmental disabilities living in the greater Rochester area.